complexorganizations/Data-Scraper/.github/tasks.md

 - [ ] Support download images, [Add a checkbox after image selector, and if its checked download all the images]
 - [ ] Add login support
 - [ ] If there is Captcha on the page, than use (Google Cloud Vision API, Google Cloud Speech API) to solve it
-- [ ] Code Optimizations && Code Cleanup
+- [ ] Code Optimizations && Code Cleanup && Bug Fixing